Peachtree Corners, Georgia

 Peachtree Corners is a city in Gwinnett County, Georgia, United States.
-It is part of the Atlanta metropolitan area, and is the largest city in Gwinnett County with a population of 42,243 as of the 2020 US Census.
+It is part of the Atlanta metropolitan area, and is the largest city in Gwinnett County with a population of 42,243 as of the 2020 U.S. census.

 Peachtree Corners is the only Atlanta northern suburb developed as a planned community.
 The city is bordered to the north and west by the Chattahoochee River and is located east of Dunwoody.

 History

 Settlement

 Prior to 1818, the western corner of what became Gwinnett County was Creek and Cherokee territory, and it was illegal for white families to settle there.
-Nevertheless, there were several families of white squatters in the area before settlement was legalized, including Isham Medlock, whose name is lent to Medlock Bridge Road.
+Nevertheless, there were several families of white squatters in the area before settlement was legalized.
 In the early 1800s, a road was built along a Native American trail from what is now Buford, past what is now Peachtree Corners, to what is now Atlanta.
 A small farming community, known as "Pinckneyville," grew up along that road.
 By 1827, the community was home to the second school in Gwinnett County, the Washington Academy, founded on what is now Spalding Drive.
 The area was also home to a post office, saloon, blacksmith shop, carpenter shop and inn; however, the prosperity of Pinckneyville was to be short-lived.

 In 1870, a railroad was built through neighboring Norcross, and due to the heavy trading that could be done via the railroad, all of the area's businesses and many residents moved from Pinckneyville to Norcross.